TrafficGuard/sophia/docs/docs/getting-started-cli.md

 Without the task_id argument it will attempt to complete all questions in the dataset.

-You will first need to download the dataset and convert it to the format required (to be provided...)
+You will first need to download the dataset and convert it to the format required (more detailed steps soon...)

+It is extremely important you don't commit and push to a public repository the test/validation dataset.
+Make sure the directory you save the files to is in the .gitignore.

 ### scrape